kammitama5/kammitama5.github.io/_posts/2021-10-24-Sunday-October-24th.md

 say that my first degree prepared me even better to think critically and deeply about these issues, and for that, I'm super grateful.
 - Years ago (2012?), last week, I saw that I had been reading Emerson's "Self-Reliance".
 I made a pledge to myself to never lose that part of myself while doing science that cares about these kinds of questions.
-I think that they are particularly important for fields like Privacy, Cryptography, etc because they are built upon an inherent trust by people, that we (people who make those technologies) have our best interest at heart.
+I think that they are particularly important for fields like Privacy, Cryptography, etc because they are built upon an inherent trust by people, that we (people who make those technologies) have their best interest at heart.
 This is something in undergrad I came across again and again; if I am asking you to do an interview with me, the person might trust that I will show them in a good light, or that I will tell their story in a way that is faithful.
 But it isn't guaranteed.
 I might have a malicious intent, or an agenda.